-I've been having an Ombre hair (meaning longer and darker roots and blond ends) for few months now, and seriously starting to consider going back to my natural hair colour, which disappointingly is not blonde.
+I've been having an Ombre hair (meaning darker roots and blond ends) for few months now and seriously starting to consider going back to my natural hair colour, which disappointingly is not blonde.
 Yes, I am originally brunette...sorry for the deception.
-Some of us need help in the beauty department, but blame it on our parents, there are the ones who didn't afford us the genetic lottery.
+Some of us need help in the beauty department but blame it on our parents, they are the ones who didn't afford us the genetic lottery.

 So what is it that's pushing my change buttons this time?

-Then suddenly hits me.
+Then it suddenly hits me.
 I know what it is that's missing and breaking my balance.
 It's my home...or the lack of it really.
-I am not at home, and haven't been for a long time, and I am really a home body.
+I am not at home and haven't been for a long time and I am really a home body.

 The home is one of our most intimate possessions, it's our sanctuary from the world.
 It's a place where we can be truly genuine and authentic, where we can surround ourselves with all that we love and need.
 From the objects to the people, everything is special.
 A place of piece, ingenuity and love.

 Perhaps the time to make London my home has come.
-Applying some personal touches to my apartment, is a much better first step than changing my hair colour.
-Making some new friends for indulgent long home cooked dinners and tipsy overnights, movie marathons with popcorn and my kido, getting the family to visit every now and again, and for my mom to critic my choices of scatter cushions or art, having my dogs around (I miss those babies so much) , creating some memories - now, that for sure will bring back the balance.
+Applying some personal touches to my apartment is a much better first step than changing my hair colour.
+Making some new friends for indulgent long home cooked dinners and tipsy overnights, movie marathons with popcorn and my kido, getting the family to visit every now and again and for my mum to critic my choices of scatter cushions or art, having my dogs around (I miss those babies so much), creating some memories - now, that for sure will bring back the balance.

 Let Project HOME begin !